Hammered Flower Prints

 What You Do:

-- Next, have your child place the white paper down on the paper towel and arrange whatever flowers she is using in the position that she would like her artwork to end up in.
+- Next, have your child place the white paper down on the paper towel and arrange whatever flowers she is using in a particular position.
 As she does this, you can discuss the different parts of a plant with her.

-- Help your child to completely cover the flowers with tape, then cover with another paper towel.
+- Help your child to completely cover the flowers with tape.
+Then cover them with another paper towel.

 - Turn the paper over again and carefully peel off the tape and flower.
 If there is some plant material left on the paper, gently scrape it off with your finger.

-- If you want to hammer some flowers onto fabric instead of paper, simply follow Steps 1 through 3.
-Next turn the fabric over so that you are hammering the back side of the fabric.
-When you have hammered everything press the fabric with a hot iron for 20 seconds to set it.
+- If you want to hammer some flowers onto fabric instead of paper, follow Steps 1 through 3.
+Next, turn the fabric over so that you are hammering the back side of the fabric.
+When you have hammered everything, press the fabric with a hot iron for 20 seconds to set it.

-- Enjoy the beautiful work of art and display with pride!
+- Enjoy the beautiful work of art and display it with pride!